 If you are a non-DSP student interested in requesting an extension or accommodation for an assignment, you can do so by filling out the form linked here.
 Note that this form will not automatically grant any extensions; they will be logged and submitted to the instructors for additional review.

-For students who do not have DSP accommodations for extensions, if your partner is DSP and receives an extension, you will receive an extension too.
-To receive this extension, you must fill out the non-DSP request saying your partner was given a DSP extension and the name of the partner.
+If your partner is DSP and receives an extension or is not a DSP student and receives an extension for some other reason, you will receive an extension too.
+To receive this extension, you must fill out the non-DSP request saying your partner was given an extension and the name and SID of the partner.